 -Kara Kang, Riverstone Counseling

 A variety of wonderful volunteers make all the farm programs possible.
-Contact Linda Haley at info@warmspringscarefarm.org if you would like to volunteer on a regular basis.
+Contact Kory@warmspringscarefarm.org if you would like to volunteer on a regular basis.

 Questions?

-Contact Linda Haley at linda@warmspringscarefarm.org or by phone at 208 515-4234 to get more information.
+Contact Linda Haley at linda@warmspringscarefarm.org or by phone at 208 515-4234 to get more information about programs or to enroll for camps.

 Contact Amy Hublou at amy@hublou.com for one-on-one therapy through our partner, the Children's Home Counseling Services.